SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 - Africa has inherent, not necessarily negative charm
     - EA: it attracted Marlow there
-    - EB: natives wearing charm
+    - EB: natives wearing charm (optional??)

 ***